 You hate the treadmill but love the elliptical.
 You love a dance-type class but feel blah about biking or the rowing machine.
 Good news: There are tons of options when it comes to improving cardiovascular health, so chances are, you’re going to find something you love.

 Just be sure you start at a good level for beginners — walking is a fantastic option that you can progress quickly — as opposed to something like HIIT, which should be added only after you’ve built a solid fitness foundation, according to Holly Perkins, C.S.C.S., Los Angeles-based marathon and triathlon trainer and author of Lift to Get Lean.

-Aim for two to three times per week for a longer cardio session of an hour but if you don’t have time for that, you can break it up into smaller segments.
-For instance, you can do 10 or 15 minutes blocks of brisk walking throughout the day.
+Aim for two to three times per week for a longer cardio session of an hour, but if you don’t have time for that, you can break it up into smaller segments.
+For instance, you can do 10- or 15-minute blocks of brisk walking throughout the day.
 If that seems daunting, focus on what you can do and gradually build up to 150 minutes a week.

 Step 4: Bring in Strength Training

 For many beginning exercisers, “strength training” can sound like you’re expected to hit the weight racks and start doing deadlifts and bench presses.
 While those are definitely fun options for a bit later in your workout mix, the first aspect of strength to focus on when you’re starting out is bodyweight training.

 The resistance with bodyweight exercise is gravity, rather than a dumbbell, barbell, or other weight.
 That means you can do these moves anywhere and progress by adding more reps rather than adding more weight.
 Once you’re comfortable with bodyweight moves, however, feel free to progress to weighted movements.

 When putting together a workout routine, aim for two to three times per week and focus on full-body moves that also work your core.
 Fortunately, there are tons of options, and some of the best for beginners include squats, planks, push-ups, and lunges.